Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: Strongly hyperbolic PDE formulation

 \section{Strongly hyperbolic PDE formulation}

-At the beginning of Sec.~\ref{Sec:Hypo} we explained that one cannot view the derivative operators $D_\mu$ in Eq.~(\ref{Eq:FOS}) as spatial derivatives since $u^\mu$ fails to be hypersurface-orthogonal in general.
-In this appendix we discuss how to rewrite the first-order system~(\ref{Eq:FOS}) as a strongly hyperbolic PDE system for which a well-posed Cauchy problem can be formulated based on the use of pseudo-differential operators (see Ref.~\cite{Taylor96c} and references therein).
+At the beginning of Sec.~\ref{Sec:Hypo} we explained that one cannot view the derivative operators $D_\mu$ in Eq.~(\ref{Eq:FOS}) as spatial derivatives since $u^\mu$ fails to be hypersurface orthogonal in general.
+In this appendix we discuss how to rewrite the first-order system~(\ref{Eq:FOS}) as a strongly hyperbolic PDE system for which a well-posed Cauchy problem can be formulated based on the use of pseudodifferential operators (see Ref.~\cite{Taylor96c} and references therein).